 We’re going to take a look at some of the best New Jersey has to offer, starting in South Jersey, then heading up North.
 When we’re done, I’m sure you too will fall in love with the Garden State.

-Southern New Jersey’s Seaside Resort Town
+Southern New Jersey’s Seaside Resort Town.

 Sitting right on the Atlantic Ocean, Cape May gives you some of the most breathtaking views of the sea.
 Stay at the ICONA Cape May to be right on the water.
 Plus, you’ll find plenty of things to do in Cape May.

 This quiet town is well-suited for older couples looking for a quiet getaway where they won’t be disturbed by rowdy spring-breakers.
 It’s also a great place for families to enjoy the Jersey shore without the typical crowding.
 Cape May is the perfect place for relaxation as you watch the waves on the sea.